MaroonSkull/PerlinNoise-Kernel/README.md

 - [ ] Structure for storing benchmarking results
 - [ ] Structure for storing the data of the function under test
 - [ ] Wrap functions for Perlin noise generation in a class
+- [ ] Create an enum with errors provided by the program

 Project design
 --